Shetland bus: Norwegian arrival

 When Germany launched Operation Weserübung, the invasion of Norway on 9 April 1940, French and British troops and ships were sent to help the Norwegians.
 Several coastal towns were bombed and destroyed by the Germans, and during April and May, the British ships had to retreat from mid-Norway.
 On 29 April, left the devastated city of Molde with King Haakon VII, Crown Prince Olav, members of the Norwegian Government, and most of the gold from the Norwegian National Bank.
 In northern Norway, the fighting lasted for another month.
 A few weeks after the occupation began, the first boats of an "armada" of fishing vessels and other boats began to arrive in Shetland.
 Some boats made several journeys across the North Sea carrying refugees.

 Many of the boats were "Hardanger Cutters", with a straight bow and long stern from the Bergen area, others the more rounded "Møre Cutters", from the area around Ålesund.
 It appeared that the "Møre Cutter" was the strongest and best-fitted for the heavy weather in the North Sea.
-The boats were of many kinds and shapes, but most of those used as a "Shetland Bus", were from 50–70 ft long, with two masts and equipped with a 30 to 70 hp single-cylinder semi-diesel engine, which made the characteristic "tonk-tonk" sound.
+The boats were of many kinds and shapes, but most of those used as a "Shetland Bus", were from 50–70 ft long, with two masts and equipped with a 30 to 70 hp single-cylinder semi-diesel engine, which made a characteristic "tonk-tonk" sound.